-The city is best explored on foot, although note that there are many cobblestone streets so wear good walking shoes and I set out without a map in sight.
 There are 4 main plazas so it’s difficult to get “truly” lost and in fact, the side streets are often the most charming!
 Many of the buildings have grand, colorful facades painted in various pastel shades with beautiful columns and yes, much of the paint is peeling and the mortar crumbling.

 2. Ride in a Vintage Convertible

 While this is totally touristy, where else can you find 50s era cars in tip top condition?
 After the US erected the embargo against Cuba, it became quite difficult to import new cars to the island and so that’s why you see so many “old” cars on the streets today.